Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 So, as both keys of C major and A minor have no sharps or flats, it means ALL their notes are the same, CDEFGAB and ABCDEFG.
 That being the case, A minor is called the relative minor key of C major, and C major is called the relative major key of A minor.

 Keep in mind that, although they have exactly the same principal notes and are closely related in some ways, in another equally important way, they are fundamentally different because they have different key notes or tonics.
-All of the notes will relate to the different tonics, A & C in different ways which creates the distinctively different character we can often hear in songs in minor keys and major keys.
+All of the notes will relate to the different tonics, A and C in different ways which creates the distinctively different character we can often hear in songs in minor keys and major keys.
 (See major and minor qualities, below, for more on this.)

 The Circle of Fifths

-The circle of fifths diagram below shows the relationships between keys in music separated by intervals of a perfect 5th.
+The circle of fifths diagram above shows the relationships between keys in music separated by intervals of a perfect 5th.
 It lets us see at a glance keys that are closely related or distantly related or anywhere in between in terms of the number of notes that they have in common.

 In the circle of fifths chart, major keys are arranged around the outside, and their relative minors are shown in the inside.

 As you can see, for every major key there's a relative minor key that corresponds with the 6th note of the major scale (A is the 6th note of the C major scale) and for every minor key, there's a relative major key that corresponds with the 3rd note of the minor scale (C is the 3rd note of the A minor scale).

 All major keys have a unique arrangement and number of sharps or flats, as do all minor keys.
 Arranging them spaced by intervals of 5ths in a clockwise direction reveals their close relationship to their immediate neighbours.
 Each key will only differ from both of its neighbours by a single sharp or single flat note.